AdobeDocs/experience-manager-learn.en/help/forms/creating-your-first-osgi-bundle/create-your-first-osgi-bundle.md

 ## Create eclipse project from your maven project

 * Change your working directory to `mysite`
 * Execute `mvn eclipse:eclipse` from the command line.
-The command reads your  pom file and creates Eclipse projects with correct metadata so that Eclipse will understand project types, relationships, classpath, etc.
+The command reads your  pom file and creates Eclipse projects with correct metadata so that Eclipse understands project types, relationships, classpath, etc.

 ## Import the project into eclipse